UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

    mkjob -f surfex.job -c $SNOWTOOLS_CEN/vortex_cen/Crocus/deterministic/conf/first_test.ini -a xpid=first_test datebegin=2020080106 dateend=2021080106 geometry=cor2_allslopes

-This allows you to clearly identify the specific SURFEX configuration associated with your *xpid*, and to keep a written and traceable record of your different simulations (in addition to shorten the mkjob command lines).
+This allows you to clearly identify the specific SURFEX configuration associated with your *xpid*, and to keep a written and traceable record of your different simulations.

 .. note::